alphagov/pay-recurring-card-payments/README.md

 ## Beta membership
-The teams involved in the beta are:
+The organisations taking part in this beta and adopting recurring payments are:

 * Department for Work and Pensions
 * Foreign, Commonwealth & Development Office
 * Environment Agency
 * Scottish Social Services Council / Care Inspectorate
 * Stoke Council

+If you are interested in joining the private beta and using recurring card payments [contact us](https://www.payments.service.gov.uk/support/).